miniflux/v1/README.markdown

 - Host almost anywhere
 - Readability (CSS optimized for readability, responsive design, compatible with mobile and tablet devices)
 - Easy setup => **copy and paste the source code and you are done!**
-- Use a lightweight Sqlite database instead of Mysql or Postgresql
 - Remove Feedburner Ads and analytic trackers (1x1 pixels)
 - Open external links inside a new tab with a `rel="noreferrer"` attribute
 - Use secure HTTP headers (only external images and Youtube/Vimeo/Dailymotion videos are allowed)